lukesc0/lukesc0.github.io/robot-thumb.md

 3. A maximum of 2 actuators (both back-drivable) per robotic appendage
 4. Must be designed almost entirely for in-house manufacturing and assembly out of metal

 For req.
-1, we settled on a target of 1.6-nm of torque applied at the tip of the thumb, based on quick calculations assuming the weight of the lifted object as 1kg (an overestimate), a friction factor of 0.5, and a total thumb length of 0.08m.
+1, we settled on a target of 1.6-nm of torque applied at the tip of the thumb (settled by committee).

 We left the incorporation of req.
 2 to the haptic thumb team.